smzm/dot-files/readme.md

 - ### 7.
 Setting default user in `Arch`

-  To setting default user in windows command shell got to the arch direcctory and run : `Arch.exe config --default-user <username>`
+  To setting default user in windows command shell got to the arch direcctory and run : `wsl --manage archlinux --set-default-user <username>`

 - ### 8.
 Config Windows Terminal [optional]